 As a former assistant law school dean working in management and planning, I learned a great deal about the US News Ranking (Ranking).
 I learned how some schools manipulate it, and why the Ranking is painfully inadequate for the job it intends to do.
 Just like I did over twenty-one years ago, Students trust the ranking.
 For that reason, it must be better.

-Rather than merely critique the Ranking, I thought it responsible to describe the conditions giving rise to the need for Ranking reform.
+Rather than merely critiquing the Ranking, I thought it responsible to describe the conditions giving rise to the need for Ranking reform.
 Likewise, I thought it necessary to both critique the Ranking and offer positive changes.

 Why is US News Ranking so Important?

 It is important because all data collected demonstrate that law school applicants, the consumers in the law school education industry, rely heavily on the Ranking.
 In fact, before legal education ran off the cliff, the US News Ranking alone was nearly the sole determining factor for the overwhelming majority of applicants in choosing a law school.
 That’s market power.
 With great power, as my former Dean use to say, comes great responsibility.

 The US News Ranking is a market maker in this industry.